up-csi/rfc-modules/src/rfc/rfc-00.typ

 === File Format

-- RFCs must be written in the Typst markdown language using the prescribed template.
+- RFCs must be written in the Typst language using the prescribed template.

 - The source files for RFCs must be stored in the RFC repository under the `src/rfc` directory as files named `rfc-xx.typ`